yusuketsuda/BeMAp/README.md

 * -identity

+# Database in BeMAp
+BeMAp uses databases for the antimicrobial resistance genes and Inc grouping.
+* ResFinder (Final update)
+* PlasmidFinder (Final update)

 # Note
 * Displaying the dendric tree may depend on your setting.
 Please adjust dendric tree to the cells.